 Skip to main content

-Platform → Visual & Line
+Platform → Canvas

-What Visual & Line covers
+What Canvas covers

-Visual board for design review
+Visual board built for apparel line review

 Gallery view for assortment sign-off

-Visual grid of the full collection for seasonal review and executive sign-off.
+A visual grid of the full collection for seasonal review and executive sign-off.

 Product photography management